hita03/Sales-Report-Generator/README.md

 # Sales-Report-Generator
-This is a project about building a sales data report generator web application using **Django and JavaScript, to visualize the sales data, and upload sales records from csv files &amp; generate pdfs of the same.***
+This is a project about building a sales data report generator web application using **Django** and **JavaScript**, to visualize the sales data, and upload sales records from csv files &amp; generate pdfs of the same.**

 >A short demo can be found here: <https://youtu.be/Q-AQYTOnpYs>